 If you close any software application abruptly, it may cause harmful effects especially when you’re working on a file.
 Next time you open the file, you’ll find it corrupt or inaccessible.
 System power failure is the primary reason behind this situation.
 Closing the Excel program abruptly can cause corruption in Excel files.

-If you’re receiving any of these error messages, this means the Excel file you’re trying to open is corrupt.
 You’re lucky if you have the backup.
 You should use the backup to restore Excel file from it.
-If you take regular backup of your Excel files, then you can easily recover them without using any 3rd party software.
+If you regularly take backup of your Excel files, then you can easily recover them without using any 3rd party software.
 But make sure the backup file is valid and updated.
-A valid backup file plays the role of a lifesaver at the time of data loss due to accidental deletion or corruption.
+A valid backup file plays the role of a lifesaver.
+You can use it whenever corruption takes place due to accidental deletion or corruption.
 But if you don’t have any valid backup file, then you have to repair Excel file.

-In order to access the Excel files’ data, you need to repair Excel file.
-There are few easy manual tricks which you can use here to repair Excel file.
-The manual tricks I’m sharing below don’t require any 3rd party software.
+Generally, a professional Excel Recovery tool is considered one of the best ways to repair Excel file.
+However, you should try a few easy manual tricks to repair Excel file.
+The manual tricks I’m sharing here don’t require any 3rd party software.
 Microsoft Excel has a few built-in features which you can use here.

-Microsoft provides a built-in repair feature in Excel program, “Open and Repair”.
+Microsoft Excel has a built-in repair feature, “Open and Repair”.
 It can repair Excel file and open it with no problem.